jimhigson/oboe.js/writing/main/6_Conclusion.md

 Performance of code styles under various engines
 ------------------------------------------------

-Is the library fast enough?
+*Is the library fast enough?*

+Haven't put application against a profiler yet.

 The file `test/specs/oboe.performance.spec.js` contains a simple benchmark.
 This test registeres a very complex JSONPath expression which